-Garage liability insurance is a policy that auto repair shops, dealerships, tow truck drivers, and service stations need.
-It covers third-party bodily injury and property damage caused by garage operations as well as vehicles in the business’s care, custody, or control.
-The annual cost of garage liability insurance typically starts between $1,000 to $2,000 annually.
+General liability insurance does not provide enough coverage for businesses like auto repair shops, dealerships, tow truck drivers, and service stations—these businesses need garage liability insurance.
+While garage insurance is similar to general liability, it comes with provisions for third-party bodily injury and property damage from garage operations and vehicles in the business’ care, custody, or control.
+The annual garage liability insurance cost typically ranges from $1,300 to $2,500.

 How Garage Liability Insurance Works

-Garage liability covers claims similar to general liability insurance, namely injuries and property damage that your business operations cause to people who aren’t employees.
-However, garage liability specifically covers incidents caused by garage operations like a mechanic test driving a customer’s car.
-If the mechanic hits another vehicle, garage liability pays for the damage to that vehicle.
+However, the key difference of garage liability is that liability is extended to include other people’s property.
+For example, if a mechanic test-drives a customer’s car and hits another vehicle, garage liability pays for the damage to that other vehicle.
 Unfortunately, the customer’s car is not covered.
 For that, you need garagekeepers coverage.

-Perhaps the most important exclusion in garage insurance is the one for damage to vehicles under the care, custody, or control of the business.
-This means a customer’s claim that his vehicle was damaged or stolen while it was kept at your business is not covered.
-Remember the example of the mechanic causing an accident while test driving a customer’s car?
-Because the mechanic was in control of the customer’s car, garage liability insurance usually doesn’t pay for its damages.
+Perhaps the most important exclusion in garage liability insurance is the one for damage to vehicles under the care, custody, or control of the business.
+If a customer claims their vehicle was damaged or stolen while it was kept at your business, this exclusion prevents the policy from covering this loss.

 - Fire